arijit69-web/DevRev-AirLine/README.md

-# DevRev-Air
+# DevRev-AirLine
 ## Project Description
-DevRev-Air is a resilient and efficient backend application specifically developed to manage and handle a wide range of Flight Management and Booking operations.
+DevRev-AirLine is a resilient and efficient backend application specifically developed to manage and handle a wide range of Flight Management and Booking operations.
 It incorporates a Microservice Model-View-Controller architecture, which guarantees both scalability and availability of the system.

 ## Non-Functional Requirements